DarkRiftNetworking/DarkRift.Documentation/advanced/internal_plugins/demo_command.md

 # Demo Command
-The `DemoCommand` sets the DarkRift server to demonstration mode where all packets received are broadcast back to all clients.
+The `DemoCommand` sets the %DarkRift server to demonstration mode where all packets received are broadcast back to all clients.

 ## Commands
 The following commands are exposed: